sam-ple/minescript-sample/docs/HowToSetup.md

 ## Modrinth App (Recommended for Beginners)

 1. Download [Modrinth](https://modrinth.com/) and create a new instance.
 2. Install the required mods (Minescript + dependencies).
+3. Launch the game once.
-3. Set your Python path in `config.txt`.
+4. Set your Python path in `config.txt`.
-4. Test it with a sample script.
+5. Test it with a sample script.

 *Modrinth is a free Minecraft launcher available for Windows, macOS, and Linux.*